-We’re spending more time in our homes than ever before, with the bedroom continuing to be one of the key spaces within the home.
+The bedroom continues to be one of the key spaces within the home.
 A calming bedroom environment creates a relaxing personal space which is essential to allow us to rest and recharge.
 We talk to Sharon Lillywhite, Founding Partner of multi-award-winning architectural interior design studio Oliver Burns, about how to design a calming bedroom and the elements to consider when designing a new bed.

 Since we spend around a third of our lives asleep, the bedroom has always been a key space to consider within the overall design scheme of a home.
-As we enter a second lockdown, the bedroom along with the study is at the forefront of many of our client’s minds.
-The bedroom is more important than ever before as a place to rest, recharge and dream and as such will always remain a cherished space in the home.
+The bedroom is more important than ever before.
+It’s a place to rest, recharge and dream and as such will always remain a cherished space in the home.

 At the top end of the market, our clients want this space to be highly personalised to meet their individual needs.
 The master suite will usually occupy a whole floor of the home.
 Within this space, there will be a his and hers bathroom and dressing area, a separate or communal living area.
 Occasionally, we may also work with clients to create separate bedrooms.

 Image courtesy of Oliver Burns